SahilNalavade/Juno_Web/juno_web/README.md

 Simple dashboard showing all the users currently in the monitoring queue who need to be reviewed for risky behaviour

+## Technology Stack

+This project is implemented using [Next.js](https://nextjs.org/) and styled with CSS, without relying on any external UI library.

 ## Demo